ConsolidatedSky/NEFARAM/README.md

 [Yamete Kudasai](https://www.patreon.com/posts/yamete-kudasai-0-67182401) : The defeat mod. still in beta rn but seems solid.
 Theres other alternatives included in the modlist as optional but remember, once you start with a defeat mod, you need to keep it the whole game.

 [Corruption](https://www.loverslab.com/files/file/15787-corruption/) : When you are hit hard by enemies, or when you get raped, your character can get traumatized.
 To lower that trauma you need to do addictive actions such as drink alcohol, skooma, various types of sex to lower that trauma.
-Thus your haracter can get addicted to those actions in return, and even sometimes giving buffs !
+Thus your character can get addicted to those actions in return, and even sometimes giving buffs !
 However if your character is too far gone they will suffer debuffs when not doing those actions, sometimes very harsh ones.
 You can lower your corruption by praying.

 *(BETA comment: need feedback for the balance of that also)*